ontodev/robot/docs/validate.md

 In this case two files: `immune_exposures.html` and `immune_exposures_2.html` will appear in the `results/` directory.

+If there are any rule violations, `validate` will fail by default with exit code `1`.
+You can override this with `--no-fail true`.
+Also by default, `validate` will print all rule violations (location and message).
+If you do not want any logging, you can run it with `--silent true`.

 ## Validation rules

 ### Data file organisation